-Descriptions of the composition of panels various consultant posts can be found in the DHSC guidance documents.
+Descriptions of the composition of panels various consultant posts can be found in the DH Guidance documents.
 Employers should provide all members of the panel, including the FPH Assessor, with the names of all members of the AAC panel together with their role, at the time of shortlisting.
+Employers should note the importance of having sufficient lay representation on the panel.
+For local authorities, this will be a councillor and for PHE or NHS bodies, a board member.